Uncertainty Quantification in Detection Transformers: Object-Level Calibration and Image-Level Reliability: Quantifying Image-level Reliability

 \subsection{Proposed Method: Quantifying Reliability by Contrasting}

-Based on the finding, we propose a post hoc UQ approach by contrasting the confidence scores of positives and negatives:
+Based on our findings, we propose a post hoc UQ approach by contrasting the confidence scores of positives and negatives:

-where $\hat{\cD}_\theta^{+}(\bx)$ and $\hat{\cD}_\theta^{-}(\bx)$ are predicted sets of positive and negative predictions, respectively, and $\lambda$ is a scaling factor that can be determined on the validation set.
-We include an ablation study of the scaling factor in the subsequent section.
+where $\hat{\mathcal{S}}_\theta(x)$ and $\hat{\mathcal{S}}_\theta^{-}(x) \defined \hat{\cD}_\theta(x)\setminus \hat{\mathcal{S}}_\theta(x)$ are predicted sets, which we refer to \emph{positive} and \emph{negative} predictions, respectively. $\lambda$ is a scaling factor that can be determined on the validation set; we include an ablation study of the scaling factor in the subsequent section.
 Our results demonstrate that the proposed method is robust to the choice of scaling factor and consistently outperforms baseline approaches, achieving the robust performance with a scaling factor of $5.0$ - $10.0$.

-Identifying a $\hat{\cD}_\theta^{+}(\bx)$ from $\hat{\cD}_\theta(\bx)$ is a crucial factor in the success of this approach.
-In practice, however, neither the ground truth nor the optimal positives are available during the test time.
-Instead, we approximate the ground truth separation by applying a post-processing algorithm $\cA^*$ that minimizes the calibration error on the validation set:
+\begin{revision} \statement{Selecting positives at test time.} Ground-truth matches are unavailable at test time, so we approximate the optimal positive set $\mathcal{S}_\theta(x)$ by applying a post-processing operator $\cA$ (e.g., confidence thresholding, Top-$k$, or NMS).
+We choose $\cA^*$ on the validation set to \emph{minimize} OCE: